janlammertyn/lavaan-material/brown-cfa/README.md

-# Readme

-* If possible a covariance matrix is used as input.
-This considerably lengthens the code, but makes the examples 'stand-alone' without the need for an external data file
+# Timothy Brown: Confirmatory Factor Analysis for Applied Research
+## Examples in lavaan

-* not all examples are converted
+Not all examples are converted (yet):

+- Table 9.2 (Multiple Imputation, code given but warning/error)
-	- Table 9.12 IRT
+- Table 9.12 (IRT)
 - Table 10.2-10.5 (monte carlo approach to determine power)

-* links to data files can be found on [link]
+Not all examples use lavaan.
+Other packages used are:

+- semTools
+- factanal